Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Abstract

 \section{Abstract}

-{This analysis presents a search for Dark Matter (DM) particles using events with a Z$^{\prime}$ heavy gauge boson and a large missing transverse momentum.
-The analyzed data were the Open Data collected by the CMS detector in proton-proton collisions at the LHC in 2012 and correspond to an integrated luminosity of 11.6 fb$^{-1}$ at $\sqrt{s} = $ 8 TeV.
-One simplified benchmark model was used for interpreting the data, the so called Dark Higgs model, no evidence of dark matter candidates is found.
-95$\%$ confidence level limits are set on both Z$^{\prime}$ and dark matter masses.
-This is the first search for DM particles produced in association with a Z$^{\prime}$ heavy gauge boson decaying to a pair of muons.}
+{This analysis presents the possibility for the search for Dark Matter (DM) particles using events with a Z$^{\prime}$ heavy gauge boson and a large missing transverse momentum at the Large Hadron Collider (LHC).
+We consider the muonic decay of Z$^{\prime}$.
+The analyzed Monte Carlo samples were the Open simulated files produced by the CMS collaboration for proton-proton collisions correspond to an integrated luminosity of the LHC run-{ I} with 19.7 fb$^{-1}$ at $\sqrt{s} = $ 8 TeV.
+Two scenarios, one simplified benchmark scenario so called Dark Higgs and the effective field theory (EFT) formalism, were used for interpretations.
+Limits are set on both Z$^{\prime}$, dark matter masses and the cutoff scale of the EFT.}